johnnymetz/johnny-metz-blog/content/posts/check-django-migrations.md

   - Pre-commit
 ---

 Keeping your models in sync with your migrations is an important part of any Django app.
-My team and I make changes to our models frequently and we occassionally forget to create new migrations for those changes.
+My team and I frequently make changes to our models and we occassionally forget to create new migrations for those changes.
 This results in errors and data loss.
+Let's look at an easy way to ensure your models and migrations are **always** in sync:

-Let's look at an example using a simple `Product` model.
+We'll use a simple `Product` model.

 ```python
 class Product(models.Model):